kirkpatrickprice/analysis-toolkit/README.md

 Change to your favorite location where you'd like to install them.
 A sub-directory will be created called `analysis-toolkit`.
 If you're not sure where to put them, use your Windows Downloads directory if you're using WSL (the examples below assume this is your path).

+I also recommend that you use the Windows Terminal app available from the Microsoft Store.
+Among other numerous benefits, this will allow to click on hyperlinks created by some of the tools.

 ```
 cd /mnt/c/Users/RandyBartels/Downloads/
 git clone https://github.com/kirkpatrickprice/analysis-toolkit